Police appeal for witnesses after 23-year-old motorcyclist seriously injured in north-east crash - Evening Express

 Police are appealing for witnesses after a 23-year-old motorcyclist was seriously injured in north-east crash.

-The incident happened on the B9170 between Oldmeldrum and Methlick at around 3.10pm this afternoon.
+The incident happened on the B9170 between Oldmeldrum and Methlick at around 3.10pm yesterday afternoon.

 The 23-year-old man was left with serious injuries when he came off his blue Suzuki SV650 on the B9170, between Meldrum House Hotel and Formartine’s Cafe.